Exactly 100 days since the last ball was kicked in earnest, and the English Premier League (EPL) is back, with 22 matches over the following 8 days.

 So said legendary former Glasgow Celtic manager Jock Stein.
-Which, given the current climate, leads us to a question most relevant for bettors:-
+This, given the current climate, leads us to a question most relevant for sports bettors:-

 If the stadium is empty and the home fans can’t create a partisan atmosphere, does home advantage exist?

 In recent years, soccer has seldom been played behind closed doors – the rare examples being a result of punishments against supporters due to violence or racist abuse.
 The likes of Juventus, plus the national teams of Croatia and Bulgaria have all been ordered to host games in empty stadiums due to such sanctions.

 Meanwhile, many Americans will remember the April 2015 MLB game between the Baltimore Orioles and the Chicago White Sox, played without fans due to civil unrest in Baltimore at the time.

 The sample set of these historical examples is small.
 But just lately we have seen a tangible trend in the crowdless German Bundesliga since it re-emerged from lockdown.
 And the evidence is startling.

 Before the pandemic, 44% of Bundesliga games ended in a home win, 22% in a draw and 34% in an away win (last season, as a comparison, it was 45% home wins, 24% draws and 31% away wins).

 Since reconvening last month, it has been 21% home wins, 30% draws and 49% away wins.
 Quite the difference.

 There are of course caveats.
 The sample set remains relatively small.
 The fixture list, form, injury and luck can all play a part in games.
 And perhaps the peculiarity of an empty stadium can feel more unsettling to the team which is used to playing in it.